 - (a) Re-capitalisation bonds received from the Government of India towards their recapitalisation requirement and held in their investment portfolio.
-This will not include re-capitalisation bonds of other banks acquired for investment purposes. - (b) Investment in subsidiaries and joint ventures (A Joint Venture would be one in which the bank, along with its subsidiaries, holds more than 25 percent of the equity). - (c) The investments in debentures/bonds, which are deemed to be in the nature of advance.
-[Refer sub-paragraph (vii) below] - iii) Banks are, however, allowed since September 2, 2004 to exceed the limit of 25 percent of total investment under HTM category provided: - (a) the excess comprises only of SLR securities, and - (b) the total SLR securities held in the HTM is not more than 25 percent of their DTL as on the last Friday of the second preceding fortnight. - iv) The non-SLR securities, held as part of HTM as on September 2, 2004 may remain in that category.
-No fresh non-SLR securities, are permitted to be included in HTM, except the following:

-(a) Fresh re-capitalisation bonds, received from the Government of India, towards their re-capitalisation requirement and held in their investment portfolio.
-This will not include re-capitalisation bonds of other banks acquired for investment purposes.

-- (b) Fresh investment in the equity of subsidiaries and joint ventures. - (c) RIDF / SIDBI deposits - v) To sum up, banks may hold the following securities under HTM:
+This will not include re-capitalisation bonds of other banks acquired for investment purposes. - (b) Investment in subsidiaries and joint ventures (A Joint Venture would be one in which the bank, along with its subsidiaries, holds more than 25 percent of the equity). - (c) Investment in the long-term bonds (with a minimum residual maturity of seven years) issued by companies engaged in infrastructure activities - iii) Banks are, however, allowed since September 2, 2004 to exceed the limit of 25 percent of total investment under HTM category provided: - (a) the excess comprises only of SLR securities, and - (b) the total SLR securities held in the HTM is not more than 25 percent of their DTL as on the last Friday of the second preceding fortnight. - iv) The non-SLR securities, held as part of HTM as on September 2, 2004 may remain in that category.
+No fresh non-SLR securities, are permitted to be included in HTM, except the following: - (a) Fresh re-capitalisation bonds received from the Government of India, towards their re-capitalisation requirement and held in their investment portfolio.
+This will not include re-capitalisation bonds of other banks acquired for investment purposes. - (b) Fresh investment in the equity of subsidiaries and joint ventures. - (c) RIDF / SIDBI/RHDF deposits. - (d) Investment in long-term bonds (with a minimum residual maturity of seven years) issued by companies engaged in infrastructure activities. - v) To sum up, banks may hold the following securities under HTM: